groupoid/monography/README.md

 Remember that Pie is an Emacs (Erlang Macros) editor thus it supports all basic Emacs commands which you can find in edit_globalmap bindings.
-Here is most important:
+Here are most important:

 File Operations
 ---------------